 While the Bar believes its expenditures comply with Keller, and does not engage in non-germane activity, the Bar treats the entire amount of any expenditures on government relations, briefing, or legislative positions as potentially subject to challenge under the process set forth in Section 6.6 of the Bar Constitution.

-The Bar has determined the amount spent on governmental affairs, briefing or legislative positions was 2.57% of the overall unrestricted revenue received by the Bar in Fiscal Year 2020-2021.
-97.43% of unrestricted revenue received by the Bar in Fiscal Year 2020-2021 was spent on other Bar programs and expenses or retained as savings.
+The Bar has determined the amount spent on governmental affairs, briefing or legislative positions was 3.31% of license fees received by the Bar in Fiscal Year 2021-2022.
+96.69% of license fees received by the Bar in Fiscal Year 2021-2022 was spent on other Bar programs and expenses or retained as savings.